yuegaostat/git_training/README.md

 git_training
 ============

 Training repository for Bios301 students for to play with.
+Sept, 20.